kuriringohankamehameha/manga-dl/README.md

 * Before using this program, make sure that you update your `PATH` environment variable to include the directory of the cloned repository or wherever you intend to keep the source files.

 * Windows users may need to update their `PYTHONPATH` environment variable.
-After that, you can invoke the scripts anywhere by specifying the absolute path if you want to run the script from anywhere.
+After that, you can invoke the scripts anywhere by specifying the absolute path if you want to run the script from anywhere, run :

 `python D:\manga-dl\manga_dl.py One Piece`

 If you want to execute the script without specifying it's absolute path, again update suitable environment variables.

 ## Usage